CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

 > You can find more references about building  packaging and deploying the applications from here: `https://docs.microsoft.com/en-us/windows/msix/package/packaging-uwp-apps`

 In this exercise, you will package the application that you have built earlier in task 2 then install it.
-You will also run the application after installing it and navigated between the two pages.
+You will also run the application after installing it and then test the behaviour of it by navigating between the two pages.

 ## Task 1: Configure your project with the manifest designer